ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

-It is recommended that you open a `draft pull request <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`__ early, as this will cause CircleCI to run the unit tests and Codacy to analyse your code.
+It is recommended that you open a `draft pull request <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`__ early, as this will cause CircleCI to run the unit tests, Codacy to analyse your code, and readthedocs to build the documentation.
 It’s also easier to get help from other developers if your code is visible in a pull request.

 You can view the results of the automatic checks below your pull